mpkin/PhD-tutorials/MPI/README.md

 mpirun --oversubscribe -np <numcores> <executable>
 ```

-To see what the MPI compilters reduce to:
+To see what the MPI compilers reduce to:
 ```
 mpicc --show
 mpifort --show